Parents/legal guardians or students (16 years of age and older) can access or submit vaccine records to Toronto Public Health.

 Vaccination is important for the health of each student and the school community.

-Toronto Public Health’s role under the ISPA is to maintain and review the vaccination records and/or exemptions for students attending grade school in Toronto.
-Under the ISPA, if a student does not have the required vaccinations or a valid exemption on file, a suspension order can be issued to the school principal by the Medical Officer of Health for the local public health unit.
+Under the ISPA, TPH maintains and reviews the vaccination records and/or exemptions for students attending grade school in Toronto.
+If a student does not have the required vaccinations or a valid exemption on file, a suspension order can be issued to the school principal by the Medical Officer of Health.

 Public and private grade schools in Ontario have responsibilities outlined in the ISPA.
 They are required to share specific student information to the local public health unit to support the administration of the ISPA as well as enforce a suspension order issued by the Medical Officer of Health.

-Toronto Public Health works closely with grade schools and school boards to minimize disruptions and get as many students updated before the start of a suspension period in a school.
-The goal is to keep students in school while being up-to-date with the ISPA.
+TPH works closely with grade schools and school boards to minimize disruptions and get students up to date on vaccinations before the start of a suspension period in a school.

 • Beginning grade school